cheers023/RushiaModSpritesAndConfig/README.md

 ---

 ## Troubleshooting
-1. Can't find game / Game not starting / Can't add mods: Try to delete config by opening Aurie Manager > Settings > Delete Config.
+1. Can't find game / Game not starting / Can't add mods:
+   - Try to delete config by opening Aurie Manager > Settings > Delete Config.
-2. Something about virus: AurieManager may have been tagged as a false-positive by antivirus.
+3. Something about virus:
+   - AurieManager may have been tagged as a false-positive by antivirus.
 Try to turn off it first them run it first.
 (Don't worry it's 100% safe.
 I tested it myself)
-3. Game crashes after entereing the character selection screen: It could be a config error.
+5. Game crashes after entering character selection screen:
+   - It could be a config error.
 Make sure you have properly downloaded the mod.
 If not, try to delete the old mod folder and re-install it.
 Also, delete config (check #1) then open AurieManager.

 For other issues: DM [@tomokinji3](https://twitter.com/tomokinji3) on Twitter/X.